strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 In the [previous blog post](https://strimzi.io/blog/2020/05/14/mirror-kafka-eventhub/) we talked about mirroring data from an Apache Kafka cluster running on Kubernetes to Azure Event Hub, using the first version of Mirror Maker.
 With Apache Kafka 2.4.0, Mirror Maker 2 was released in order to overcome the limitations of Mirror Maker and adding more powerful features.
 This blog post is a continuation of the previous one and it's going to show how to use the Strimzi cluster operator to configure and deploy Kafka Mirror Maker 2 in order to mirror topics to Azure Event Hub.
-It's not going to show everything from scratch but we assume that your Kafka cluster is already running and you have already created an Azure Eveng Hub namespace.
+It's not going to show everything from scratch but we assume that your Kafka cluster is already running and you have already created an Azure Event Hub namespace.
 If you want to know more about Mirror Maker 2 and its integration with Strimzi, you can read this [blog post](https://strimzi.io/blog/2020/03/30/introducing-mirrormaker2/).
 The source code is available at this [repo](https://github.com/ppatierno/strimzi-eventhub).